 From Design to Installation: How the Process Works

-Layouts, insulation levels, fire safety systems, and finishes are defined according to use case and local standards. - Factory production
+- Custom design & specifications – Layouts, insulation, fire safety systems, and finishes are adapted to use case and standards.

-Modules or prefabricated components are manufactured under controlled conditions, ensuring consistent quality. - Delivery to Spain
+- Factory production – Modules or components are manufactured under controlled conditions for consistent quality.

 Key Considerations for Modular Buildings in Spain